schellenberg/computerscience20/docs/_sources/ConstrainedLanguage/Step3.rst.txt

 #.
 Reeborg has a compass, enabling it to determine which direction it
    is facing.
 Unfortunately, yet again, the program that enables Reeborg to get the information from the compass has a bug: it only tells Reeborg if it is facing North ... or not.
-Once again, you will learn how to implement a workaround solution soon.
 #.
 Reeborg can see if a wall is in front of it, and can also turn its
    head to the right to see if there is a wall there.
 However, a software "glitch" (which is another weasel term that software